Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsection{Physics-informed Distributed Quantum Computing over QCNs}

-Future QI applications like distributed quantum computing and distributed AI require distributing complex computations over distant quantum devices in a QCN \cite{chehimi2021quantum}.
-Those applications require high-quality quantum signals that are managed and scheduled in a physics-informed manner.
+Future QI applications like distributed quantum computing and AI require distributing complex computations over networked quantum devices \cite{chehimi2021quantum}.
+Those applications require high-quality quantum signals that are managed in a physics-informed manner.
+In practice, distributed quantum computing is a key enabler for quantum cloud services, which have already been established in the industry.

-Generally, relying on QCNs to perform distributed quantum computing is restricted by multiple physics-based constraints.
-For instance, synchronization between different QCN quantum devices is a critical challenge that highly affects the overall computing performance.
-This synchronization is closely related to the delay and the memory storage time control parameter.
-Thus, quantum scheduling algorithms depend on this synchronization and must consider it when dedicating memory storage slots for quantum states.
+Technically speaking, relying on QCNs to perform distributed quantum computing is restricted by multiple physics-based constraints.
+For instance, synchronization between different QCN quantum devices is a critical challenge that affects the computing performance.
+This synchronization is closely related to the delay and the memory storage time controls.
+Thus, quantum scheduling algorithms depend on this synchronization and must consider it when dedicating memory storage slots for qubits.
 Moreover, the quality of quantum states is fundamental for distributed quantum computing applications.
-Particularly, distributing low-quality, distorted quantum states over a QCN is insufficient to consider the quantum communication successful, since such states may not be usable for the computing tasks.
-However, due to the underlying principles of quantum physics in QCNs, the task of maintaining a high quality of quantum states during transmission and storage becomes very challenging.
-Thus, the quantum fidelity, introduced in Section \ref{sec_fidelity}, must be carefully optimized in the physics-informed resource management protocols (see Section \ref{sec_scheduling}) to ensure a high quality distributed computing performance of QCNs.
+Particularly, distributing low-quality, distorted quantum states over QCNs is insufficient to consider the quantum communication successful, since such states may not be usable for the computing tasks.
+However, due to QCNs' underlying quantum physics, the task of maintaining a high quality of quantum states during transmission and storage becomes very challenging.
+Thus, the quantum fidelity must be carefully optimized in the physics-informed resource management protocols (see Section \ref{sec_scheduling}) to ensure effective distributed computing performance.

 Moreover, most quantum computing devices employ technologies such as quantum annealers, trapped ions, and superconducting technologies.
-In contrast, QCNs mainly use quantum photonic technologies.
-Thus, the underlying physics principles of these technologies must be explored to develop novel interfaces for connecting them.
-Such interfaces are necessary to use QCNs for distributed quantum computing since, for example, a quantum state in a quantum annealer cannot be distributed directly using photons over QCNs.
+In contrast, QCNs mainly use quantum photonic technologies whose underlying physics principles must be exploited to develop novel interfaces for connecting them.
+Such interfaces are necessary for distributed computing over QCNs since, for example, a quantum annealer's qubit cannot be distributed directly using QCN photons.